CL-Splats: Continual Learning of Gaussian Splatting with Local Optimization: Discussions

 \subsection{Failure Case}

 As discussed in Sec.\ 4.2, achieving a high recall in the changed area is critical for reconstruction quality.
 Existing structures cannot be effectively optimized without sufficient recall, and new structures are constrained too tightly. \figref{fig:failure} illustrates an example where the estimated area is too small, resulting in an inability to modify the scene during optimization properly.
+We observed that this happens when some structures are extremely thin.
+Despite DinoV2 being a semantic model, we found that we can reliably segment changes even when objects are replaced by new ones with similar semantics.
+We also experimented with na\"ive sampling methods which a) samples a fixed number of points in the entire scene or b) samples a fixed number of points in a fixed radius of the inliers and found that these lead to up to 6~PSNR lower scores.